Tissousle/osu-tag-copier-py/README.md

 -----

-might update this to work better soon idk
+might expand the functionality for this to work better soon idk